You are here

 Marilyn Hockenberry, PhD, RN, PNP-BC, FAAN, is the Bessie Baker Professor of Nursing and Associate Dean for Research at Duke University School of Nursing.
 Over the past 20 years her research has focused on symptom management and treatment-related side effects experienced by children who have cancer.
 Her team's research confirms the importance of early intervention to decrease cancer treatment toxicities.
 Her currently funded NIH study is designed to improve our understanding of phenotypic and genotypic treatment-related symptom associations and their ultimate impact on childhood leukemia outcomes.
 Her team's expertise in symptom trajectory analysis will be a focus for one of the case study presentations.

-Ki Moore, DNSc, RN, FAAN, is a Professor in the College of Nursing and a member of the University of Arizona Cancer Center.
+Ki Moore, DNSc, RN, FAAN, is a Professor in the University of Arizona College of Nursing.
 She has 25 years of research experience investigating the impact of central nervous system (CNS)- directed cancer treatment for pediatric acute lymphoblastic leukemia (ALL) and brain tumors.
 She has been the Principal Investigator on extramurally funded clinical studies of the long-term effects of CNS-directed treatment, interventions to improve cognitive and academic outcomes among children with ALL and pre-clinical studies on mechanisms of CNS tissue injury and gene expression changes associated with chemotherapy.
 The project proposed here is a longitudinal study of changes in expression of miRNAs known to regulate genes involved in oxidative stress and apoptosis, and potentially linked to phenotypic biomarkers and cognitive abilities in children with ALL.

 Wei Pan, PhD, is an Associate Professor of Statistics and Research Methodology at the Duke University School of Nursing.
 Dr. Pan's research work focuses on causal inference, advanced statistical modeling, meta-analysis, psychometrics, and their applications in the social, behavioral, and health sciences.
 He has been involved in many research projects funded by federal agencies such as NIH and NSF.
 He has published numerous referred journal articles on both methodological and applied research studies.
 His recent book entitled "Propensity Score Analysis: Fundamentals and Developments" tackles both methodological and practical issues in propensity score methods in observational studies.